 The New York State Police would like to remind motorists to use extreme caution while traveling on all roadways from the early morning hours Tuesday, continuing into Wednesday.
 Avoid unnecessary travel and be alert for potential road closures.

-The State Police will be out across the region checking all major routes of travel to ensure that motorists are as safe as possible, however, they need your assistance to make this possible.
+State Police Troop A members will be out across the region checking all major routes of travel to ensure that motorists are as safe as possible.
+We are asking for your assistance to make this possible.
 Motorists traveling in areas impacted by the snow are asked to leave with extra time to make a slow and careful drive to your destination.

 Take into consideration snow accumulation on the roads, the current snowfall rate, the wind, and visibility.
 Use your best judgment to determine if driving is prudent and allow for adjustments to your schedule to ensure a safe commute.